GeethanjaliNalla/GVSU-CIS641-TechPirates2/README.md

  ![alt text](image-12.png)

- ● Inmongodb uri don’t add ” / ” in the end
+ ● In mongodb uri don’t add ” / ” in the end

  7. Setup Stripe ( Optional )
  a. create a stripe account from here